Why this trail?

 - Rye Harbour to Camber Castle (partially along the coast path) – 10 miles

-for a more detailed look, you can read my post about the best coastal walks near London.
+For a more detailed look, you can read my guide on the best coastal walks near London.

 If you would like more information on the England Coast Path then check out the National trails website.